is anything that is seen with the

 the seventh week of development and is composed of retinal ganglion cell

-axons and glial cells.
+.
 In humans, the optic nerve extends from the optic

 disc to the optic chiasm and continues as the optic tract to the lateral